DataParadox/modern_gc/README.md

 + ``tradesoap`` - runs the daytrader benchmark via a SOAP to a GERONIMO backend with in memory h2 as the underlying database
 + ``xalan`` - transforms XML documents into HTML

+## Renaissance Benchmark Suite
-***Renaissance Benchmark Suite:*** The following is the complete list of benchmarks, separated into groups.
+The following is the complete list of benchmarks, separated into groups.
 + ``apache-spark:``
   - ``als`` - Runs the ALS algorithm from the Spark ML library.
   - ``chi-square`` - Runs the chi-square test from Spark MLlib.